 If you're looking for good beaches on Kefalonia that are suitable for families then Antisamos beach is a better choice than Myrtos and it is beautiful too.
 Antisamos was the beach featured in the Captain Corelli's Mandolin movie.

 Also worth considering is the sandy red beach of Xi, actually the sand is more like red clay but it is fun to play about in and it's good for the skin too.
-I made myself a facial mudpack and now look ten years younger :-) The waters are not deep, unlike most of the island's beaches, this makes it ideal for little ones who want to splash about in the shallows.
+I made myself a facial mudpack to rejuvenate my skin from all the Mediterranean sun :-) The waters are not deep, unlike most of the island's beaches, making it ideal for little ones who want to splash about in the shallows.

 Apart from the beaches and towns, one other thing you really must see is the Melissani Grotto – Kefalonia's answer to the Blue Grotto on the Isle of Capri.
 You can access the cave by foot but I'd recommend you go by boat - they are always there, waiting at the end of the pier near the caves entrance.

 The boats take you into the lake that is within the cave, wild vegetation grows along the sides and the sun shines in through openings high above.
 It seems like another world, another age.
-Some great dinosaur bird swooping down from above wouldn't have looked out of place.
+A pterodactyl swooping down from above wouldn't have looked out of place.

 Otherwise just explore on your own and make your own discoveries.
 Walking is the best way to really understand the island so get yourself a copy of Kefalonia (Walk and Eat) before you leave home.

 Even though walking is great, you'll still need a car to discover all the island can offer – try to book it before you arrive on the island for the best rates.
 I'd suggest giving Auto Europe a try - they guarantee the cheapest rates in Greece.

 If you want warm weather without so many other tourists then June and September are best.
 You won't get much rain in either month.

 My favourite month of all though is May.
 What's so great about May?
 A number of reasons really, here's a few: